 - the maximum number of results;

-- the type of map you want to display (road map, satellite, terrain or hybrid);
+- the type of map you want to display (road map, satellite, terrain, or hybrid);

 - what information you want to display (state, country, phone number, fax, email address, URL).

-If you’re still using the classic editor, you’ll have to add a shortcode to your post or page
+If you’re still using the classic editor, you’ll have to add a shortcode to your post or page like this:

 When you click the “Store locator” shortcode button, you will get a popup to allow you to customize the same options explained above.